cloudposse/github-status-updater/README.md

-### Run in a Docker container with local ENV vars propagated into the container's environment
+### Run in Docker container with local ENV vars propagated into the container's environment

 ```sh
 export GITHUB_TOKEN=XXXXXXXXXXXXXXXX